dynamsoft-docs/web-twain-docs/info/api/WebTwain_Edit.md

 **Usage notes**

-The empty area resulted from the crop/erase/cut will be filled with the colour set with [BackgroundFillColor](#backgroundfillcolor).
+The empty area resulted from the crop/erase/cut will be filled with the colour set with [`BackgroundFillColor`](#backgroundfillcolor).

 ---